Surviving Cancer Directory

 "Good Morning America" anchor Robin Roberts reflects on 10 heroes in her life who helped her through her health struggles and shaped the woman she is today.

-Breast cancer survivor Ilene Smith talks about her diagnosis and lumpectomy.
+Breast cancer survivor Mary Manasco, 59, talks about her lumpectomy, double mastectomy, and other breast cancer treatment.